Orpius/SDK/docs/UserGuide/index.md

     - [Managing User Limits (System Owners only)](#managing-user-limits-system-owners-only)
 <!--/TOC-->

-# Welcome to Orpius

-This guide provides an overview of the Orpius system and instructions for getting started.

-# Introducing Orpius
+## Introducing Orpius

+Welcome to **Orpius** â€” the secure AI platform that gives you everything you need to integrate, build, and use generative AI without the complexity of managing the underlying technology.

+Security and privacy are built into Orpius from the ground up.
+Data is secured both **at rest and in transit**, secrets are managed safely through dedicated tools that never expose them to models, and all server and internal components follow industry best practices for infrastructure and data protection.

+### For Developers

-Orpius provides the AI infrastructure developers need to add AI capabilities to their applications without building it themselves.
+Orpius provides a complete, **secure AI infrastructure** for adding intelligence to your applications â€” without building or maintaining it yourself.

-You can use Orpius as a:
+Use Orpius as a:

-* **Foundation for integrating AI into existing applications** - Provides all the infrastructure you need to add AI features without the overhead of building it yourself.
+* **Foundation for integrating AI into existing applications**
+  Integrate models, automation, and intelligent processing into your existing systems.
+  Orpius manages the infrastructure, data security, and communication pipelines, allowing you to focus on application design and functionality.

-* **Foundation for developing new AI systems, applications and tools** - Gives you a ready environment for building AI-powered solutions from the ground up.
+* **Foundation for developing new AI systems, applications, and tools**
-* **Productivity tool** -
+  Build AI-powered solutions from the ground up in a ready-to-use environment designed for rapid development, flexibility, and robust security.

+### For Productivity and Operations Users

+Orpius isn't just for developers â€” it's also a powerful productivity platform.

-All configuration is handled through the Orpius Console, a desktop client that runs on the same infrastructure available to your applications so anything the platform can do, the Console can do directly.
-The Console is also aware of the system itself, letting you set up parts such as events through an interactive chat interface.
+All configuration and management are handled through the **Orpius Console**, a desktop client that runs on the same infrastructure as your applications.
+The Console provides an interactive, chat-based interface that understands the system itself â€” allowing you to set up and manage AI agents, models, schedules, events, and even your team without writing code.

 ## What Orpius Provides

-Orpius provides a complete foundation for building applications with AI capabilities.
+Orpius provides a complete foundation for building AI applications.

 It includes:

 * **Integration with external systems** via API-driven events or customer-facing AI agents
+* **Isolated Code execution environment**
+  Agents can write compilable code and run it in a secure sandboxed environment.
-* **Built-in capabalities**
+* **Events**
-    * **Code execution tooling** currently supports C#, with Java and VB coming soon
+  Agents are called into action by external systems through registered events.
-    * **Events registeration and triggering**
+* **Notifications, messaging, and team awareness**
-    * **Notification and messaging and Team Awareness** across time zones
+  Agents communicate via notifications or email, and are time zone aware;
+  enabling team collaboration.
-    * **Scheduling** for running tasks at defined times or intervals
+* **Scheduling** for running tasks at defined times or intervals.
+* **Memory**
-    * **Memory** agents manage their own memory, deciding what to keep and when to use it.
+  Agents manage their own memory, deciding what to keep and when to use it.
 * **Video feed image analysis**
 * **Web page retrieval**
 * **Custom Agent creation**
 * **Multi-model support**
-* **Shared storage**
+* **Shared team storage**
 * **Permissions and Security**
 * **Secrets system**
 * **Orchestration**
-* **Tools Integration** with Built-in tools that provide core capabilities out of the box and support for custom tooling
+* **Tools Integration** with Built-in tools that provide core capabilities out of the box and powerful support for custom tooling

 ## Built-in Productivity Features

 The following examples show some of the productivity features available directly in the Console.
 These may give you some sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.

 For example, you can use chat in the Console to instruct Orpius to:

 * Schedule and carry out tasks
 * Read, analyze, and write files
 * Apply image analysis to video streams in real time